India sends medical supplies to Afghanistan | Business

 - India

-In the first tranche of humanitarian aid to Afghanistan after its takeover by the Taliban, India on Saturday sent 1.6 metric tonnes of life-saving medicines to that country in sync with its commitment of extending help to the Afghan people in their times of difficulty.
+In the first tranche of humanitarian aid to Afghanistan after its takeover by the Taliban, India on Saturday sent a consignment of life-saving medicines to that country in sync with its commitment of extending help to the Afghan people in their times of difficulty.

-Describing the aid as a ''gift from people of India'', Afghan ambassador Farid Mamundzay said the medicines arrived in Kabul and that they will help many families in this ''difficult time''.
+India has not recognised the new regime in Afghanistan and has been pitching for the formation of a truly inclusive government in Kabul, besides insisting that Afghan soil must not be used for any terrorist activities against any country.

+Though the MEA, in its statement on the latest evacuation mission and the humanitarian aid, did not specify the quantity of the supplies, Afghan envoy Farid Mamundzay said India sent 1.6 metric tonnes of life-saving medicines that he described as a ''gift from people of India''.

-The Ministry of External Affairs (MEA) said the consignments will be handed over to the representatives of the World Health Organisation (WHO) in Kabul.
+The Ministry of External Affairs (MEA) said the supplies will be handed over to the representatives of the World Health Organisation (WHO) in Kabul.

 ''In view of the challenging humanitarian situation in Afghanistan, the government of India has dispatched humanitarian assistance consisting of medical supplies on the return flight today,'' the MEA said.